MicrosoftDocs/EMDocs/microsoft-365-enterprise/secure-email-recommended-policies.md

 ### Require a compliant or domain joined device
 (See baseline instructions)

-### Mobile application management conditional access for Exchange online
+### App-based conditional access for Exchange online

 (See baseline instructions)